Glenn Kulka

-Glenn Kulka (born March 3, 1964) is a Canadian retired professional wrestler, hockey and football player who competed in Canadian independent promotions during the late 1990s and had a brief stint in the World Wrestling Federation in 1997.
+Glenn Kulka (born March 3, 1964) is a Canadian retired professional wrestler, hockey, and football player who competed in Canadian independent promotions during the late 1990s and had a brief stint in the World Wrestling Federation in 1997.

 He also, at one time, held the North American pro football bench press record, pressing 225 pounds for 53 reps.

 Career

 Early career

-Born in Edmonton, Alberta, to Stan and Jeannine Kulka, (the youngest of four children) Glenn Kulka began playing hockey in the minor leagues with the British Columbia Hockey League with the Cowichan Valley Capitals in 1980 and the Medicine Hat Tigers, Spokane Flyers and the Nanaimo Islanders in the Western Hockey League from 1981 to 1983.
-Kulka then was a standout defensive lineman for two years (1984, 85) with the Bakersfield College Renegades in the PAC 9 JC Conference of California.
+Born in Edmonton, Alberta to Stan and Jeannine Kulka, (the youngest of four children) Glenn Kulka began playing hockey in the British Columbia Hockey League with the Cowichan Valley Capitals in 1980 and the Medicine Hat Tigers, Spokane Flyers and the Nanaimo Islanders in the Western Hockey League from 1981 to 1983.
+Kulka then was a standout defensive lineman for two years (1984 and 1985) with the Bakersfield College Renegades in the PAC 9 JC Conference of California.
 While in Bakersfield, Kulka had "Gotta Win" tattooed on his left shoulder.
-He signed his first professional contract, in 1986, with the Edmonton Eskimos, (as an offensive lineman) later playing with Montreal, Toronto, Saskatchewan, (and retiring) while playing for the Ottawa Roughriders.
-Signing with the Ottawa Rough Riders as an offensive lineman and defensive end in 1990, he later was part of the Canadian All-Star Team the following year.
+He signed his first professional contract, in 1986, with the Edmonton Eskimos, (as an offensive lineman) later playing with Montreal, Toronto, Saskatchewan, and the Ottawa Rough Riders, where he was selected as a member of the Canadian All-Star Team.